Photon-resolved Floquet theory II: Open quantum systems: Unifying framework of FCS and PRFT

-where the expectation value is taken in the state of the matter system at time $t$, and $\frac{d}{d\varphi_k} {\mathcal H}_{\boldsymbol 0}(t)$ denotes photon flux operator~\cite{Long2021,Crowley2019,Crowley2020}.
-However, it is not possible to evaluate second- or higher-order cumulants using this approach.
+where the expectation value is taken in the state of the matter system at time $t$, and $\frac{d}{d\varphi_k} \hat {\mathcal H}_{\boldsymbol \varphi=\overline {\boldsymbol \varphi}}(t)$ denotes photon-flux operator~\cite{Long2021,Crowley2019,Crowley2020}.
+We note that the calculation of higher-order cumulants via the photon-flux operator is more delicate as explained in detail in the companion paper~\cite{Engelhardt2024c}.